Minimax Rates for Estimating the Dimension of a Manifold: Upper Bound for Choosing Between Two Dimensions

 \section{Upper Bound for Choosing Between Two Dimensions}

 In this section we provide an upper bound on the minimax rate $R_{n}$ in \eqref{eq:regular.minimax} when $d(P)$ can only take two known values.
 Fix $d_{1},\,d_{2}\in\mathbb{N}$ with $1\leq d_{1}<d_{2}\leq m$, and assume that the data are generated from a distribution $P \in \mathcal{P}$ such that either $d(P) = d_{1}$ or $d(P) = d_{2}$ as in \eqref{eq:regular.distribution.binary}.
 In this case, the minimax risk quantifies the statistical hardness of the hypothesis testing problem of deciding whether the data originate from a $d_1$ or $d_2$-dimensional distribution.
-In Section \ref{sec:multidimension} we will relax this assumption and allow for the intrinsic dimension $d(P)$ to be any integer between $1$ and $m$ as in \eqref{eq:regular.distribution.multi},
+In Section \ref{sec:multidimension} we will relax this assumption and allow for the intrinsic dimension $d(P)$ to be any integer between $1$ and $m$ as in \eqref{eq:regular.distribution.multi}.
+All the proofs for this section are in Section \ref{sec:proof.upper}.

 Our strategy to derive an upper bound on $R_n$ is to choose a particular estimator $\hat{d}_n$ and then derive a uniform upper bound on its risk over the class $\mathcal{P}$ in \eqref{eq:regular.distribution.binary}, i.e. an upper bound for the quantity